pactsafe/pactsafe-ios-sdk/README.md

 Make sure to create an IBOutlet to your PSClickWrap UIView in order to customize it.

 ##### Loads Contracts Into Your Clickwrap
-In order to get contracts to load into your clickwrap, you’ll need to use the loadContracts method, where you'll pass in your group key.
+In order to get contracts to load into your clickwrap, you’ll need to use the loadContracts method, where you'll pass in your PactSafe group key.

 ```swift
 override func viewWillAppear(_ animated: Bool) {